zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/04-upgrading-liferay/97-upgrading-a-sharded-environment.md

 When you perform the data upgrade, upgrade the default shard first, and then each of the non-default shards.
 See [Upgrading the Core Using the Upgrade Tool](./08-using-the-upgrade-tool.md) for more information on running the data upgrade.

-After the data upgrade has been completed, make the following configuration changes for your application servers:
+After the data upgrade has been completed, make the following configuration changes to your application servers:

 1. In each server's `portal-ext.properties`, use the JDBC *default* properties you specified in the `portal-upgrade-database.properties` (see the *default* properties above).